elwin013/docker-not-only-for-java-developers-examples/README.md

 Requires both JDK and JRE - to build and run.
 There is no cache.

-To build:
+To build with Oracle OpenJDK:
+1. `docker build -f src/main/docker/oracle-openjdk/Dockerfile-insidejar -t todoapp-naive .`

+To build with Eclipse Temurin:
-1. `docker build -f src/main/docker/Dockerfile-insidejar -t todoapp-naive .`
+1. `docker build -f src/main/docker/eclipse-temurin/Dockerfile-insidejar -t todoapp-naive .`

 To run:
 1. `docker run -p 7070:7070 todoapp-naive:latest -it`